corumj/ansible-servicenow-demo/README.md

 # Ansible ServiceNow Demo

-Simple to setup version of this demo: https://github.com/ansible/workshops/tree/devel/demos/servicenow/2-closed_loop_incident_mgmt
+This is a simple to setup version of this demo: https://github.com/ansible/workshops/tree/devel/demos/servicenow/2-closed_loop_incident_mgmt

 This demo showcases Tower's ability to update ServiceNow tickets when it finds a compliance issue.
 It also leverages a ServiceNow Business rule to react to the creation of a ticket and perform an automation by triggering an Ansible job template to run via Tower's REST API.